Creative-Geek/Clueme/README.md

 ## Features

-- Screen OCR using Gemini Vision
+- Screen OCR using Gemini Vision (because tesseract and EasyOCR are not good enough)
-- AI integration with OpenAI (or compatible endpoints)
+- AI integration with OpenAI (or the many free compatible endpoints)
 - Global keyboard shortcuts
 - Stealth mode (invisible to screen recording)
 - Modular architecture with separate AI processing component